 Clinical signs and symptoms may include fever, aches, gastrointestinal upset, and a rash.

 Anaplasmosis is caused by infection with Anaplasma phagocytophilum bacteria.
+In 2024, there were 5 reported cases of anaplasmosis in Delaware.

 These bacteria are transmitted by the bite of a blacklegged/deer tick (Ixodes scapularis).